thuang-power/thuang-power.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at Texas A&M University
+I am a Ph.D. student in the [Department of Electrical and Computer Engineering](https://engineering.tamu.edu/electrical/index.html) at [Texas A&M University](https://www.tamu.edu) since September 2017.